 Enter Lavanila's The Healthy Underarm Detox Mask ($26).

-Lavanila founder Danielle Raynor knows the importance of a hard-working antiperspirant: She's an active woman and a former soccer star, so creating a line of natural deodroant products that work are paramount to her.
-Keeping this top of mind, she conceptualized The Healthy Underarm Detox Mask, a first-to-market blend of charcoal, malic acid, and silica to draw dirt, bacteria, and aluminum out of the underarm area.
+Lavanila founder Danielle Raynor knows the importance of a hard-working antiperspirant: She's an active woman and a former soccer star, so creating a line of natural deodorant products that work are paramount to her.
+Keeping this top of mind, she conceptualized The Healthy Underarm Detox Mask, the first-to-market blend of charcoal, malic acid, and silica to draw dirt, bacteria, and aluminum out of the underarm area.
 The tube comes with a built-in brush, so you can squeeze the product out and brush it on without creating a mess.

 Yes, you'll technically have a black gel-like substance (it doesn't harden or dry) in your pits for 10 minutes, but Raynor recommends applying just before you hop in the shower while you brush your teeth or apply a hair mask so you can rinse it right off.

-After meeting with Raynor, I was convinced to switch to natural deodorant, mostly to cut ties with aluminum, but also because each of the Lavanila deodorants smell so incredible that I was convinced the detox process wouldn't be miserable.
+After meeting with Raynor, I was convinced to switch to natural deodorant, mostly to cut ties with aluminum, but also because Lavanila's deodorants smell so incredible that I was convinced the detox process wouldn't be miserable.
 In fact, during my first week of wearing said natural deodorant, I didn't notice any odor whatsoever (but, co-workers, if you're reading this, please let me know otherwise).
 I'm attributing this to the fact that I masked twice during this time period, which not only helped remove impurities from my pits, but it also lightened the skin in this area, which was another welcomed side effect.

 But even if the mask didn't account for a faster transition period, the very act of detoxing my armpits makes me feel more at ease and that I'm taking care of a very sensitive and important area of my body.
 Not to mention proceeds from every purchase go toward breast cancer awareness, so investing in the mask is a win-win.